 How do you find the business environment in Ecuador, and how have local communities received your presence?

-We are situated in the Imbabura province in northern Ecuador and there are no indigenous communities within our area.
-However, that does not mean we can be complacent, and we have a very strong community relations team in place.
+I have worked in many jurisdictions, covering Russia, Kazakhstan, Mongolia, and Africa in my banking days, and I can safely say Ecuador is a walk in the park compared to most other countries.
+We are situated in the Imbabura province in northern Ecuador there are no indigenous communities within our area.
+However, that does not mean we can be complacent.
+We have a very strong community relations team in place, with a large office where we employ 100% locally.
+One of our board members, Maria Amparo, is Ecuadorian and has been instrumental in facilitating our engagement in the country, being exceptionally well-connected and highly regarded.
 The government itself has also been proactive and constructive - a refreshing contrast to some other jurisdictions where governments can be combative over natural resources.
 The re-election of President Daniel Noboa adds an element of political stability, which is positive for long-term investment.
-Success stories like Ron Hochstein’s fantastic work at Fruta del Norte have also laid the groundwork for a more supportive view of mining in Ecuador.
+Success stories like Ron Hochstein’s fantastic work at Fruta del Norte have also laid the groundwork for a more supportive view of mining in Ecuador - and that benefits companies like ours and those to come.

 What has driven the spinout of your exploration licenses outside of Cascabel into ExploreCo?

-We are in the process of separating all our exploration tenements outside of Cascabel – a package of 89 licenses over 3,000 km2 – into a new entity called ExploreCo.
-This includes 18 prospective copper-gold exploration targets, of which 12 we consider of high priority, including Porvenir, in Southern Ecuador, which currently holds a resource of 493.7 million t @ 0.43% CuEq, as well as Blanca, which sits 8 km north of Cascabel.
+We are in the process of separating our most prospective exploration tenements in the southern region—a package of licenses covering over 1,000 km²—into a new and separate entity.
+This includes copper-gold exploration targets that we consider high priority, including Porvenir, which currently hosts a resource of 493.7 million tonnes at 0.43% CuEq.
 Numerous mining companies have expressed interest in these assets.
+SolGold will retain Cascabel and the northern exploration concessions, including Blanca, which sits about 8 km north of the project.

 We don’t want to sit on these licenses, paying land fees without progress.
 As SolGold, we are channeling our expertise into Cascabel, so partners are key to unlocking the value of these discoveries and greenfield exploration plays.
 This is a huge portfolio and a compelling entry point into Ecuador.